George Yip

 He grew up in Hong Kong, Burma, and England and was educated at Dover College, and Magdalene College, Cambridge University in UK.
-An MBA from Harvard Business School, Yip is also a ‘Doctor of Business Administration’ in Business Policy from Harvard Business School where he was supervised by Prof. Michael E. Porter.
+An MBA from Harvard Business School, Yip also holds a ‘Doctor of Business Administration in Business Policy degree from Harvard Business School where he was supervised by Michael E. Porter.

 He has won two “best teaching” awards at UCLA and “best research” awards from Business Horizons (2000) and Journal of International Marketing (2000).
 The Times Higher Education Supplement ranked him among the 12 most successful academic consultants in the UK in any discipline (2006).

-George Yip’s business experience spans from marketing and product management to consulting and innovation.
+George Yip's business experience spans from marketing and product management to consulting and innovation.
 He began his business career working in marketing and product management with Unilever.
 He also worked in account management for Lintas.
 He was the Senior Manager of Price Waterhouse's strategic management consulting services in the Eastern United States, and also a Senior Associate with The MAC Group in Cambridge, Massachusetts.
 He was Director of Research & Innovation at Capgemini Consulting.

 His current research interests are in China innovation, strategic transformation, and global customers.